urcsc174/2019-spring-csc174/assignment06-simple-form-and-database/instructions.md

 ### Web Server Credentials

-Each team will use the same FTP account.
+The **Coder** on each team will use the same FTP account.
 Be careful *not* to disturb other teams' files.

 ```
 FTP Server (a.k.a.
 Hostname): ftp.csc174.org